gael-gitgit/symmetrical-disco/docs/terms_of_use.md

 **Last Updated: March 13, 2026**

-Welcome to **PokeScan**.
+Welcome to **Skanit**.
 By using this application, you agree to these terms.

 ### 1. Description of Service
-PokeScan is a tool for scanning and managing trading card game (TCG) collections.
+Skanit is a tool for scanning and managing trading card game (TCG) collections.
 Features include automatic detection and price estimation via third-party APIs.

 ### 2. Price Disclaimer
 * **Estimates Only:** Prices displayed are estimates based on third-party market data.
 They are provided for **informational purposes only**.